domschrei/mallob/src/app/README.md

 }
 ```

-In the following sections we shed more light on how to properly implement each of these callbacks.
+In the following sections we shed more light on how to properly realize the job reader and job creator callbacks.

 ## Job reader